Ahmed-Mohamed-Hosni/Hosni-Team/Decision_Log_Ch2.md

 **Justification:**
 Approved.
 Although implementing GDPR 2.0 compliance introduces an estimated 3–4 week delay, the risk of non-compliance is significantly higher.
 Failure to comply could result in severe regulatory penalties and reputational damage.
 Therefore, the long-term risk reduction outweighs the short-term schedule impact.
+## APQ Review - Sprint 4

+### Administrative Performance Analysis
+After reviewing the Jira Velocity Chart, we noticed a decline in team velocity.
+This trend is directly linked to high Requirement Volatility, as frequent changes to the AI Dashboard requirements have forced rework and delayed the completion of planned tasks.

+### Staff Welfare and Quality Strategy
+To reduce Staff Burnout while maintaining high quality for the Berlin Summit, we are implementing a "Requirement Freeze" two weeks before the deadline.
+Additionally, we are reallocating non-critical tasks to the Bangalore team to balance the workload and ensure the Berlin team can focus on core stability without excessive overtime.